 - Avoid using checks, which may be cashed at a later date.

 A bounced check is when you write a check for an amount that you don’t currently have in your account.
-When the recipient tries to deposit the check, the bank will reject it and charge you a fee for nonsufficient funds.
+When the recipient tries to deposit the check, the bank will reject it and charge you a fee for insufficient funds.

-How to get your free ChexSystems report
+Getting your ChexSystems report

-However, unlike with your credit report, which you can access online after answering a series of questions, you have to wait for your ChexSystems report to be sent to you through by mail.
+However, unlike with your credit report, which you can access online after answering a series of questions, you have to wait for your ChexSystems report to be sent to you by mail.
 You should receive the report within five business days after submitting your application.

-To dispute and report errors in your ChexSystems report, you may submit a form via this website, by fax at 602-659-2197, or by mail at the following address:
+From there, you can dispute any errors or mistakes you might see on your report.
+To do that, you can submit a form via this website, by fax at 602-659-2197 or by mail at the following address: